Spotify playlist marketing: how to get your music featured

 A case study: Bobina – Targets

 Bobina is a Russian trance DJ who has been performing all over the world for over 15 years.
-He recently made an album of alternative rock music, very different than what his fans expect from him.
-Pitching alternative rock releases in Spotify for Artists turned out to be unsuccessful.
+He recently made an album of alternative rock music, very different from what his fans expect from him.
+Pitching alternative rock releases on Spotify for Artists turned out to be unsuccessful.
+More marketing efforts were needed.

 Kwettr pitched some of the tracks to user-generated playlist curators.
 This resulted in features on large Spotify playlists.
 His relatively unknown rock tracks were featured amongst mainstream pop music artists.